rossetti/KSLBook/docs/06-Chapter6.md

 Samples of 20 parts from a metal grinding process are selected every hour.
 Typically 2\% of the parts need rework.
 Let X denote the number of parts in the sample of 20 that require rework.
 A process problem is suspected if X exceeds its mean by more than 3 standard deviations.
-Using simulate 30 hours of the process, i.e. 30 samples of size 20, and estimate the chance that X exceeds its expected value by more than 1 standard deviation.
+Simulate 30 hours of the process, i.e. 30 samples of size 20, and estimate the chance that X exceeds its expected value by more than 1 standard deviation.
+Use stream 1.
 :::

 ***